giel/neovim/README.md

     uninstall_nvim_installed_binaries.sh

-Now startup nvim, it should download all needed packages.
+Now startup `nvim`, it should download all needed packages.
 Maybe exit it once and startup again.

     nvim
     :q!